 A study of theatre terminology, critical reading, and analysis of plays, as well as analyses of playwrights and their techniques with an emphasis, chronologically, on classic works and writers.
 Students are required to attend and report on two professionally directed productions during the course of one semester.
-This course must be taken before sophomore year.
+This course must be taken before sophomore year and satisfies the general education requirement in Creative Aesthetics.
 This course is cross-listed as ENG 201.